GautamGupta/bb-legacy-plugins/bbpress-polls/trunk/readme.txt

 * 0.28	enhancement so admin are always offered to start a poll on any topic regardless
 * 0.29	enhancement so admin can always delete any poll
 * 0.30	enhancement so admin can edit any poll (don't try to change the order of questions, it's a simple edit for now)
+* 0.50	2008-March-1 basic admin menu  added

 == To Do ==

-admin menu (coming soon - edit plugin directly for now, many options) display a poll anywhere within bbpress templates display all polls on a single page better editing / vote count editing see who voted better colors / graphics
+* polls should be able to close with topic
+* allow results to display by number of votes
+* display a poll anywhere within bbpress templates
+* display all polls on a single page
+* better editing / vote count editing
+* see who voted
+* better poll styles (colors / graphics)